Home

 Subtle Body Foundations

-1. Energy & Subtle Body Anatomy – Have an understanding of the yogic perspective on how life force energy moves and functions within the physical, mental and emotional bodies.
+1. Energy & Subtle Body Anatomy Have a foundational understanding of energy from scientific, philosophical, and practical viewpoints, and be familiar with the yogic perspective on life force energy (prana), how it moves and functions, and how yoga impacts energy.

-2. Koshas Overview – Know the kosha model and explore ways to apply and teach it.
+2. Koshas Overview Be familiar with the kosha model and explore ways to apply and teach it.

-3. Chakras Introduction – Be familiar with chakras and their symbolism.
+3. Chakras Introduction Be familiar with the philosophy, function and symbolism of chakras.

-4. Pranayama Philosophy – Know the philosophical perspective on the purpose and effects of the practice of pranayama.
+4. Pranayama Philosophy Be familiar with the meaning and deeper philosophical perspectives on the purpose and effects of pranayama (breath practices).

 Breathing Foundations

-3. Natural Effortless Breathing – Be proficient in the hallmarks and benefits of natural breathing and ways to promote conditions for an effortless breath.
+3. Natural Effortless Breathing Be proficient in the naming conventions related to natural breathing and diaphragmatic or belly breathing; characteristics and benefits of natural breathing; and ways to teach belly breathing, the three-part breath and effortless breathing.

-5. Yogic Breathing – Understand the differences between clavicular, thoracic and diaphragmatic breathing and be knowledgeable about conscious exhalation and diaphragmatic rib cage breathing.
+5. Yogic Breathing Understand the differences between clavicular, thoracic and diaphragmatic breathing and become knowledgeable about conscious exhalation and diaphragmatic rib cage breathing.

 Pranayama Techniques